 The guideline states, electric, telephone and cable TV lines should be placed underground or along alleys, and meters should be placed where inconspicuous should be followed when utilities are installed at the property.
-Air conditioning units should be located at the rear of the property or screen ed by a fence in the rear portion of the side yard and gas fireplace vents should not be located on primary elevations and should be low-profile and painted/finished to match the surrounding material.
+Air conditioning units should be located at the rear of the property or screened by a fence in the rear portion of the side yard and gas fireplace vents should not be located on primary elevations and should be low-profile and painted/finished to match the surrounding material.
+Mechanicals were not noted on the plans and should be on the site/grade rather than the roof.